Night trains to Sweden – and beyond the Arctic Circle

 Swedish State Railways SJ

-The Swedish state railway SJ offers several night trains within Sweden daily.
+The Swedish state railway, SJ, offers several daily night trains within Sweden.
 A night train runs daily from Malmö to Stockholm.
-From Stockholm, night trains run northwards to Umeå, Luleå, and Narvik (Norway) every day.
+From Stockholm, night trains head north to Umeå and Luleå every day.
 These are the Norrland night trains, which cover long distances and also serve remote areas.

 |---|---|---|